 When a Second Mortgage May Not Be Voided in Chapter 7 Bankruptcy

-The United States Supreme Court recently came out with a decision that allows a junior mortgage to remain in Chapter 7 bankruptcy even if the current value of the collateral is lower than the value of the first mortgage.
+The United States Supreme Court recently came out with a decision that addresses a significant aspect of bankruptcy law – the treatment of junior mortgages in Chapter 7 bankruptcy cases.
+This ruling has far-reaching implications for homeowners facing financial distress.
+It allows a junior mortgage to remain in Chapter 7 bankruptcy proceedings even if the current value of the collateral is lower than the value of the first mortgage.
+Understanding the nuances of this Supreme Court ruling on junior mortgage in Chapter 7 bankruptcy is crucial for both homeowners and legal professionals navigating the complexities of bankruptcy law.

 The latest decision stemmed from two cases that involved debtors who were similarly situated.
 One debtor owed $183,000 on a first mortgage and $47,000 on the second mortgage which were secured by the debtor’s home with a current market value of only $98,000.
 The second debtor’s home had a current market value of $78,000 and owed $135,000 on the first mortgage and $32,000 on the second mortgage.